Skip to content

 The trust collapse

 The consequences are measurable.
-Government trust: 22% (Pew Research).
+Government trust: roughly 17% of Americans say they trust the federal government to do the right thing always or most of the time (Pew Research Center 2024 — near record lows).
 Media trust: 28% (Gallup, record low).
 Health insurer trust: 16%.
 Church membership below 50% for the first time since the 1940s.
 136 newspapers closing per year.
 213 counties with no local news source.
 8,100 retail stores closed in 2025.
-16 colleges closed in a single year. $38 trillion in national debt with $1 trillion in annual interest.
+16 colleges closed in a single year.
+National debt over $38.9 trillion (Treasury, late 2025), with interest payments now running close to $3 billion per day.

 Every institution on this list extracted more from its participants than it created for them.
 This worked for decades because alternatives were scarce, information was controlled, and switching costs were brutal.
 Technology dissolved all three barriers.
 Not gradually.
 Concurrently.